Jufedev/roadmap/102-CSharp (Legado)/11-Enums-Interfaces.md

   int A { get; set; }
 }

-class Operaciones: IOperaciones{ // Obliga a la clase a implementar los métodos de la interfaz
+class Operaciones: IOperaciones{ // Obliga a la clase a implementar los metodos de la interfaz

   public Operaciones(int a){
     A = a;